Acid attacks in Iran sharpen row over Islamic dress and vigilantism

 “This definitely does seem to be a slap back at Rouhani by the parliament,” said Faraz Sanei, Iran researcher for New York-based Human Rights Watch.

-“The Rouhani administration is clearly on the record as being very, very skeptical of Ansar-e-Hezbollah and enforcing of morality laws by vigilante groups.”
+“The Rouhani administration is clearly on the record as being very, very sceptical of Ansar-e-Hezbollah and enforcing of morality laws by vigilante groups.”

 In a small victory for the Rouhani administration, Ansar-e-Hezbollah called off plans to start morality patrols in Tehran in September, after the interior ministry said anyone carrying out such activities would need permission from the government.